seanbreckenridge/exobrain/tools/README.md

 This is an extension of my [dotfiles](https://github.com/seanbreckenridge/dotfiles)

-This is an ever evolving list of tools I use and recommend, or combinations of tools I use to optimize my workflow.
+This is an ever evolving list of tools and scripts I use and recommend, or combinations of tools I use to optimize my workflow.
 Some of these might be obvious to you, but it might not be to everyone!

+Most of these are command line based.
+The only GUI tools I use are my browser and my email client.

 - Shells
   - [zsh](http://zsh.sourceforge.net/) - for the [`fish`](https://fishshell.com/)-like highlighting and auto completion, while still being *somewhat* posix compliant.
 Manually configuring everything makes this much faster than the monstrous `oh-my-zsh`.